chfog/cycle_counter/README.md

 1. Generate reports in Basil and copy-paste them into Excel.
 If you are doing a report for multiple sections, they can be pasted in sequentially, _as long as the headers match_.
 CycleCounter will ignore any row that matches the header.
 1. If you have any rows that should be checked even if the right number of books are found (for example, books that should be moved or pulled), add a "Notes" column.
 Any row with a nonempty notes column will be put in the TO\_CHECK file.
 1. **Very Important**: Highlight the "ID" and "Barcode" columns and format the numbers to have 0 decimal places.
 Without this, Excel will silently truncate the ISBNs upon saving, and none will match.
 1. Save the spreadsheet _as a .csv_ to the folder that you want to use.
+Excel will ask whether you're sure you want to use the `.csv` format.
+Say yes.
+When you quit Excel, it will ask you to save unsaved changes, even if you have none.
+Say no.

 ## Blending

-Once you have the .txt file of ISBNs and the .csv in the same folder, double-click on the `blender.py` file.
+1. Once you have the `.txt` file of ISBNs and the `.csv` in the same folder, double-click on the `blender.py` file.
 You will see a prompt to drag and drop a folder name.
 If you are using the provided `Pitcher` file, you can just press <Enter>.
-If all goes well, you should see two dated .csv files appear, as well as a dated folder.
-The file called `TO_CHECK.csv` will contain the books whose on-hand number differs from the number found. `EXTRAS.csv` will contain those which did not appear in the provided .csv.
+1. You will then be asked to name the cycle count; this is just the name of the folder that will contain everything else.
+Press enter.
+1. If all goes well, a new folder will appear within the one provided in step (1).
+It will contain: a file `FOUND.csv`, which should be self-explanatory; `TO_CHECK.csv`, containing lines whose "On Hand" column didn't match the number scanned; and `EXTRAS.csv`, a list of barcodes that didn't match any in the provided `.csv`s.
+This folder will also contain the `.txt` and `.csv` files, so that they don't interfere with future cycle counts.
+1. You may get a message that a folder already exists, especially if you're re-running a count.
+You'll have to delete or rename it and run `blender.py` again.
+Make sure to move out the `.txt` and `.csv` files from scanning and pulling reports first.
+1. If nothing appears to happen, check that you pulled the report as detailed.

 # FAQ